StephanePeyregne/bam-mergeRef/README.md

 - if the same sequence is mapped at two different locations or has a different CIGAR string, both sequences are discarded (or collected in a second output BAM file if the user chooses this option)
 - unmapped sequences are discarded.

-This strategy allows to compensate for the reference bias at known polymorphic positions and has the additional advantage that further sequences are recovered.
+This strategy allows one to compensate for the reference bias at known polymorphic positions and has the additional advantage that further sequences are recovered.

 ## Installation